YounSooKimTech/Joy_Automation/README.md

 - As a final step, the project automatically sends the generated PNG chart as an email attachment to each participant's email address.

 This system allows for a comprehensive assessment of individual strengths and weaknesses, providing a personalized visualization of the results.
-If you have any questions or feedback about the project, please don't hesitate to reach out by yk2949@columbia.edu

 ----------------------------------------

-## Automatic Language detection and translation with Google Translator
+## 📝 Automatic Language detection and translation with Google Translator

 ### Overview